w3c/AB-public/position-statements/human-rights/human-rights.md

 ### Participation Program for Civil Society Groups

-We need to encourage participation of more civil society groups, for example by offering a special category of membership for NGOs that are involved in the promotion of human rights.
+We need to encourage participation of more civil society groups, for example by offering a special category of membership for NGOs that are working towards public good.
 This could also include allocating funding for participants of such groups to attend Working Group meetings or TPAC.

-### Human Rights Interest or Community Group
+### Threats and Harms Interest or Community Group

-It may be appropriate to create a human rights Interest or Community Group, with an explicit charter to develop documentation around threats and harms.
+It may be appropriate to create a Threats and Harms Interest or Community Group, with an explicit charter to develop documentation around threats and harms related to Human Rights issues.
 For example: human rights threat modelling, and principles, checklists, or questionnaires that could become part of wide review.
 A Community Group would have the advantage of open participation and at no cost.
 This group should have participation from civil society groups.

 ### Human Rights / Societal Impact / Ethical Review Process